Hasty's Birthday Party Packages

 - Party bag and invites

-- 1 adult entry per participating child, Birthday child allowed 2 adults
+- 1 adult entry per participating child.
+Birthday child is allowed 2 adults.

 Allergies are catered for, but must be made known to us at least a week before the party date.